kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## Common Patterns

-Assistive: AI suggests, human decides.
+Assistive: AI suggests, human decides
-Supervised: human trains, AI executes.
+Supervised: human trains, AI executes
 Collaborative: both adapt in real time

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.